 X.4.1.1 Heart Team

-Heart Team (HT) is a dynamic network of professionals on cardiuvascular field.
-They can belong to different hospitals, and they aim to take appropriate decision on the treatment or intervention of the patient, to better manage the knowledge exchange.
+Heart Team (HT) is a dynamic network of professionals in the cardiovascular field.
+They can belong to different hospitals, and they aim to facilitate appropriate decision making on the treatment or intervention of patients and to better manage the knowledge exchange.

-Cardiovascular diseases that can require the discussion in a HT are for example (according to Class I recommendation as required by American and European professional organizations guidelines):
+Examples of cardiovascular diseases that can require the input of the HT, are, according to Class I recommendation as required by American and European professional organizations guidelines:

-- Patient with complex coronary artery disease1, 2
+complex coronary artery disease1, 2

-- Patient with Severe valvular heart disease (Aortic and/or Mitral valve)3
+Severe valvular heart disease (Aortic and/or Mitral valve)3

-Other Cardiovascular diseases that can benefit from the discussion with a “Heart Team” approach are for example:
+Other Cardiovascular diseases that can benefit from the discussion with a HT approach are:

-- Patients with heart rhythm disorder (arrhythmia)
+- heart rhythm disorder (arrhythmia)

-- Patients with Advanced or Chronic Heart Failure
+- Advanced or Chronic Heart Failure

-- Patients that experiment a Cardiogenic Shock
+- Cardiogenic Shock

 Note 1: 2011 ACCF/AHA/SCAI Guideline for Percutaneous Coronary Intervention: a report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines and the Society for Cardiovascular Angiography and Interventions.
 Circulation.
 2011;124:e574–e651.